robric/wiki-contrail-controller/RBAC.md

 ## cloud_admin_role
 User with cloud admin role has full access to everything.
 Name of this role is configured by **cloud_admin_role** knob in API server.
 By default this is set to "admin".
 This role must be configured in keystone.

+A user with cloud admin role in one tenant must include that role in other tenants if user has any role in them.
+User with cloud admin role doesn't need to have a role in all tenants but if has a role in a tenant, it must include cloud admin role.

+## global_read_only_role
+Role configured as global_read_only_role allows read-only access to all contrail resources.
+This role must be configured in keystone.
+By default this is not set to any value.

 ## /etc/neutron/api-paste.conf
 Contrail RBAC is based on user token received in _X-Auth-Token_ header in API requests.
 To force neutron to pass actual user token in requests to Contrail API server, following change in /etc/neutron/api-paste.conf is needed.